 This recipe isn’t as quick and easy as boxed stuffing or even pre-made bags of seasoned croutons but the most time consuming part – making the croutons – can be done a few days ahead of time.
 You could even sauté the vegetables and herbs the day before and just throw everything together the day of your feast.

 Even though this stuffing does require a little bit more effort, the end result is a delicious and makes Thanksgiving dinner complete!

-1-1/2 loaves gluten, soy, egg, dairy free bread (or enough to make 6 cups)
+- 1-1/2 loaves gluten free bread soy, egg, dairy free bread (or enough to make 6 cups)

-3) In a large bowl, place the toasted bread cubes and toss in the vegetable mixture.
-Add the chicken broth and stir until the bread cubes are evenly moistened.
+In a large bowl, place the toasted bread cubes and toss in the vegetable mixture.
+Add the chicken broth gradually and stir until the bread cubes are evenly moistened and no longer crunchy.
 Transfer to a baking dish and bake at 325 degrees F for 20-25 minutes.